Toledot Yeshu: Summary of Wagenseil version

 Accused again, the queen sent for his arrest.
 He asked his disciples not to resist.
 Using God's name he made birds of clay and caused them to fly.
 The sages then got Judah Iskarioto to learn the name.
 At a contest of miracles between the two, they both lost knowledge of the name.

 Yeshu was arrested and beaten with pomegranate staves.
 He was taken to Tiberias and bound to a synagogue pillar.
 Vinegar was given to him to drink and a crown of thorns was put on his head.
 An argument broke out between the elders and Yeshu followers resulting in their escape to Antioch (or Egypt).
 On the day before the Passover, Yeshu decided to go to the Temple and recover the secret name.
 He entered Jerusalem riding on an ass, but one of his followers, Judah Iskarioto, told the sages he was in the Temple.
 On a day before the Passover, they tried to hang him on a tree; using the name, he caused it (and any tree they should use) to break.
 A cabbage stalk, not being a tree, was used successfully to hang him on, and he was buried.

 His followers on Sunday told the queen that he was not in his grave, that he ascended to heaven as he had prophesied.
 As a gardener took him from the grave, they searched it and could not find him.
 But the gardener confessed he had taken it to prevent his followers from stealing his body and claiming his ascension to heaven.
 Recovering the body, the sages tied it to a horse's tail and took it to the queen.
 Convinced he was a false prophet, she ridiculed his followers and commended the sages.

 Huldreich version, 1705

-A third major recension was published by Johann Jacob Huldreich (or Huldrich) in Leyden, Holland, in 1705, with a Latin translation, as Historia Jeschuae Nazareni by "Johannes Jocabus Huldricus".
+A third major recension was published by Johann Jakob Ulrich (also Huldrich or Huldreich; 1683–1731) in Leyden, Holland, in 1705, with a Latin translation, as Historia Jeschuae Nazareni by "Johannes Jacobus Huldricus".
 This was based on a Hebrew manuscript, now lost, and has its own unique variants.
 A summary of it is presented by Rev. Sabine Baring-Gould, The Lost and Hostile Gospels (1874, London) pages 102–115, who surmised (because of some of the errors and anecdotes) that it was of medieval German origin, perhaps not even predating Martin Luther (page 115).
-Baring-Gould noted (pages 69–71) that the Wagenseil version contains historical references that place its 'Yeshu' at least a century before the Jesus and Pontius Pilate of the New Testament, and the Huldrich version contains references that place its 'Yeshu' at least a full century after the time of the Gospels.
+Baring-Gould noted (pages 69–71) that the Wagenseil version contains historical references that place its 'Yeshu' at least a century before the Jesus and Pontius Pilate of the New Testament, and the Huldreich version contains references that place its 'Yeshu' at least a full century after the time of the Gospels.